tomerach/Web-Development-Project/README.md

 # The Shift Organizer
 ![project logo (this one is taken from basecamp)](https://github.com/tomerach/Web-Development-Project/blob/master/Pics/logo.jpg)
-<h5>This is the final project in our "Wen Development" course.</h5>
+<h5>This is the final project in our "Web Development" course.</h5>

-The main purpose of the project is to make the shift organizig more efficient.
+The main purpose of the project is to make the shift organizing more efficient.

 There are 2 types of users: